My career in consulting is in covered in scars.

 I can’t doubt the effectiveness of trial by fire for growing consultant skills, but with such a high risk of negative impact, it means we can do better.
 1 in 5 highly engaged employees are at risk of burnout, a number which, after a dozen or so years in consulting, seems low.

 As someone who wants to be a consultant for their entire career, I’d like to see that number drop all the way down to zero.
 How can that happen?

 At Test Double, we do a number of things to avoid burnout and give our agents the ability to grow as consultants.
 Beyond just taking time off, we have:

 - A distributed company with remote employees goes a long way towards keeping people closer to their families.

-- Built in slack time (10% of the work week), in theory, gives the chance for the mind to wander away from their directed client work
+- Built in growth time (10% of the work week), in theory, gives the chance for the mind to wander away from their directed client work

 - A growth chart and support agents that allow people to self-assess their own skills and get feedback from a peer on their current skill levels.